nguyenvuducthuy/thuy_b2sd/README.md

 # thuy_b2sd
-A tool to connect blender to stable diffusion
+A public tool to connect blender to stable diffusion